jkunimune/Djastiz/en-Specification.md

 ### Tips and tricks

 That's all of the official grammar.
 You may find it rather short.
 "Where are the tenses, the participles, the directionals?" you ask.
 While these do not exist explicitly in Oltilip, they can be expressed using preexisting structures.
-Therefore, while their inclusion here is not strictly necessary, I will explain them so that everyone understands best practices for such situations without needing ccome up with them themselves.
+Therefore, while their inclusion here is not strictly necessary, I will explain them so that everyone understands best practices for such situations without needing come up with them themselves.

 Tenses are simple.
 If it is important to a sentence whether it happened in the past, present, or future, the dative postposition "wel" can be used with the appropriate word.
 For generic past and future tense, "citu wel" and "huli wel" are the recommended forms.